clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 Reboot -- zfs.ko should be loaded automatically.

-You are ready to create zpools and datasets!

 Caution
 *******
 When the Clear Linux kernel is upgraded, DKMS will attempt to rebuild your